 Daily 11.30am-2.30pm, 6.30-10.30pm.

 This import from Ginza, Tokyo focuses on wild tuna and sea urchin—sushi chef Yukji Yabe brings in seafood straight from the famed Tsukiji Market four times a week.
-Sushi Ichi exclusively serves kaiseki (traditional Japanese multi-course meal) menus, which range from S$70 to S$240 for lunch and S$220 to S$390 for dinner.
+Sushi Ichi in the Singapore Mariott Tang Plaza Hotel exclusively serves kaiseki (traditional Japanese multi-course meal) menus, which range from S$100 - S$340 for lunch and S$430 for dinner.

 Singapore Marriott Tang Plaza Hotel.
 320 Orchard Road, Singapore 238865. +65 6235 5514.